ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCEPH.md

   Where parameters.monitors are the IP addresses and ports of all Ceph monitor nodes, comma separated.

   Remove metadata.annotations.storageclass.* if this should not be the default storage class.

+  **IMPORTANT:** As noted above, there will need to be a secret named `ceph-user-seret` in each of the namespaces where will use Ceph dynamic storage provisioning.
+They should all be the same with the admin key for the *userId* user.

 10. Test your new storage class by creating a new PV from the ceph pool.